FenexCoder/Phantom-project/README.md

 Change the extensions of your files.

-Bump a file to the size you want.
+Pump a file to the size you want.

 Generate junk code in C# and Vb.Net.